As a home user of SmartOS, I often time find myself using the operating system in ways not officially documented or endorsed by Joyent.

 - SSSSSSS = variable length name

-If no target portal group was created, this last command can instead be issues omitting the portal group name, and even omitting the target name if access consistency isn't a requirement.
+If no target portal group was created, this last command can instead be issued omitting the portal group name, and even omitting the target name if access consistency isn't a requirement.